Haruka Yamashita

 Haruka Yamashita (山下 晴加, Yamashita Haruka) is a Japanese model and beauty pageant titleholder who won the Miss World Japan 2017 and represented Japan at Miss World 2017.
-She also went to Thailand to shoot a movie called “oh my boss!”
-As she played Japanese top idol, she only in a few episodes.
+She also went to Thailand to shoot a television series Oh My Boss where she played a Japanese top idol in a few episodes.

 Personal life

-Haruka was born in Tokyo and is a law student at Keio University.
+Haruka was born in Tokyo, graduated with a Bachelor of Laws from Keio University in 2018, worked for 4 years at Morgan Stanley as an Investment Banking analyst and is currently an MBA student at MIT Sloan School of Management.

 Pageantry

 Miss World Japan 2017

 On September 4, 2017 Yamashita was crowned as Miss World Japan 2017 by Priyanka Yoshikawa Miss World Japan 2016 and Top 20 in Miss World 2016.
 She represented Japan in Miss World 2017.

 Miss World 2017

 She competed at the Miss World 2017 where she placed Top 15.